Supported languages and package files

 Tidelift supports many different package manager ecosystems.

-We work out your dependencies with the same files used by package managers.
+We establish a bill of materials for your repository with the same files used by package managers.
 A manifest file describes your application's direct requirements, while a lockfile snapshots exact versions and transitive dependencies at a moment in time.
-Tidelift can best analyze your dependencies if we have both files.
+Tidelift can generate the most complete bill of materials if we have both files.

 |Ecosystem||Supported Manifests||Supported Lockfiles|

 We have beta support for quite a few other package managers.
 If you try these and have feedback for us, please email firstname.lastname@example.org.

 Note that this beta list is not yet subject to our full scope of support for paying subscribers.
 However, if you are a subscriber we'd love to extend our coverage to the package managers you care about.

 - Note that package.json, package-lock.json, and yarn.lock are in the fully-supported list above

 - Note that *.gemspec, Gemfile, and Gemfile.lock are in the fully-supported list above

 - Note that requirements.txt, Pipfile, and Pipfile.lock are in the fully-supported list above